calum74/econv/README.md

 entropy_converter& operator=(entropy_converter&&);
 entropy_converter& operator=(const entropy_converter&) = delete;
 ```
 Moves the internal entropy buffer from another `entropy_converter`.
-The copy operator is deleted as it is almost certainly not intended.
+The copy operator is deleted as it is almost certainly not intended, and entropy must never be copied.

 ### convert method